-We watched our friend Tim Cox from Tim Time break into the top 20 podcast rankings on the relatively new app called Anchor.fm earlier this month.
+We watched our friend Tim Cox from Tim Time break into the top 20 podcast rankings on the relatively new app called Anchor.fm a few months ago.
 More recently he set a goal to make it into the top ten the following weekend.
 Many of us in the Anchor community began to rally behind Tim to help him reach his goal.
 There is something very appealing about rooting for the underdog so to speak, that tends to bring people together in very inspiring ways.

 We start off the episode by taking some Call-ins from our loyal listeners:

 - Debbie & Self Inquiry from Debbie Bridge

 - Gary from Motorspit

 Making it to the Top Ten Podcast Rankings

 It was almost like hitting a grand slam or taking home the gold as we all cheered Tim across the finish line.
 It was an emotionally charged victory for Tim and his band of Anchor-mates (myself included) to say the least!
 So I thought I would dive into this topic of podcast rankings and how Tim was able to make the top 10.
 But I couldn't resist, well actually the discussion started in one of Tim's segments, talking about rankings in Apple podcasts charts and their possible impact on Anchor's standings.